 Exercise brings with it another perk that helps maintain a healthy heart and lower blood pressure — getting rid of excess weight.
 But just because you’re exercising doesn’t mean you can eat anything you want and not suffer the consequences.
 A heart-healthy diet is just as important as exercise to avoid the dangers of high blood pressure.

-The first step to lowering blood pressure, also known as hypertension, is to reduce sodium intake.
+Another key step to lowering blood pressure, also known as hypertension, is to reduce sodium intake.
 According to the Mayo Clinic, the average American consumes about 3,400 mg of sodium daily.
-But according to the 2010 Dietary Guidelines for Americans, we should be limiting sodium intake to less than 2,300 mg a day, or 1,500 for those 51 or older or with high blood pressure, diabetes or chronic disease.
+But according to the Dietary Guidelines for Americans, we should be limiting sodium intake to less than 2,300 mg a day, or 1,500 for those 51 or older or with high blood pressure, diabetes or chronic disease.

 Many processed foods and condiments contain high amounts of sodium.
 Start checking the labels and opt for foods that are low sodium or completely salt-free and then use herbs and spices to jazz up the flavor factor.